Souring China business climate risks U.S. investment treaty talks

 Beijing’s commerce ministry could not be reached for comment but it has said foreign investors enjoy ample opportunity in China.
 Beijing has also complained of restrictions on Chinese investment in U.S. infrastructure and technology, and says its firms are singled out in U.S. national security reviews.

-However, China is pursuing legislation, including rules on national security and non-governmental organizations (NGOs), which are seen as aggressive and overreaching by some within the foreign business community.
+However, China is pursuing legislation, including rules on national security and non-governmental organisations (NGOs), which are seen as aggressive and overreaching by some within the foreign business community.

 For example, China’s draft National Security Law and Anti-terrorism Law, which could be adopted this year, call for the use of “secure and controllable” technology developed in China or which uses source code released to Chinese inspectors.